 Once project plans are finalized, you’ll need to prepare the bathroom for the renovation process.
 First, remove all accessories and belongings so they aren’t damaged.
 Protect existing elements like windows, trim, and flooring with drop cloths.
 Turn off the power to the room at the breaker.

 Seal doorways with plastic sheeting to prevent dust from spreading.
 Set up temporary lighting.
-Rent a dumpster for efficient debris removal.
+You may want to find dumpster rentals nearby as well for efficient debris removal.
 Install temp facilities like a toilet if the bathroom will be out of commission.

 Alert household members about work schedules and access limitations.
 Proper prep makes the project smoother.